MichaelHarkess/one-click-hugo-cms/site/content/_index.md

         for custom shit."
     - image: /img/illustrations-coffee-gear.svg
       text: "We offer a small, but carefully curated selection of garments and custom items for every taste and desire.
-        No matter if you're a hug a tree hippie, a fancy pants artisan coffee drinker, or you dabble in some other new hipster fashion trend that no-one else has yet heard of.
+        Who doesn't love tie-dye for fucks sake?!
 You’ll inevitably find an item to fall in love with in our shop."
 about:
     heading: Our values
     text: Garments are an amazing part of human culture but they have a dark side too – one of colonialism and mindless abuse of